FrenzyExists/glorious_pikachufolio/README.md

 # pikafolio

-This template should help get you started developing with Vue 3 in Vite.
+Personal portfolio made with Vue 3 Vue Router, tailwind, Vue Bootstrap Icons and a bunch of other stuff.

+Currently in development

 ## Recommended IDE Setup